abhishekswain/jasmine2-protractor-utils/README.md

  Default: 'end'
  Valid Options: 'asap', 'spec', 'end'

-In order to make chrome' console works properly, you need modify your ``protractor.conf`` as follows  https://github.com/webdriverio/webdriverio/issues/491#issuecomment-95510796

 ## screenshotPath

- Path where screenshots will be saved.
-If path does not exist , will be created. e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.
+ The path where the final report including screenshots will be saved.
+If the path does not exist, will be created. e.g './reports/something/samewhere/', please take care of './' and '/' at the beginning and end.

- Please note that due to html reporter sugar, the final path always contains ``+'/screenshots'``
+ Please note that due to an HTML reporter sugar, the final screenshots are stored in the subfolder relative to this $screenshotPath parameter, e.g. in the folder ``$screenshotPath/screenshots'``

- Default: 'reports/e2e/screenshots'
+ Default: 'reports/e2e'

 ## clearFoldersBeforeTest

- If this flag set to true, screenshot and html report directories will be emptied before generating new reports and screenshots
+ If this flag set to true, screenshot and HTML report directories will be emptied before generating new reports and screenshots

  Default: false